jberkel/spotify-api/README.md

       "status": "OK"
     }

 See examples directory for usage.
+The demo application ([lastfm2spotify.rb](blob/master/examples/lastfm2spotify.rb)) will grab all recently loved tracks by your last.fm friends to create a new spotify playlist.
+A nice way to listen to some good new music (if you share a similar music taste with most of your friends :)).

 ## Credits